YahooArchive/end-to-end/docs/fb-integration-design.md

   he is sending encrypted mail to).
 * Yahoo Mail should not be able to learn who Bob is Facebook friends with.
 This is a potential risk if Facebook makes the Graph API changes needed for V2.
+* End users who don't want to use Facebook lookups should be able to disable this feature.
+When FB lookup is disabled, the extension should refuse to make connections to Facebook origins, reducing attack surface.
+Other functionality should not be affected when FB lookup is disabled.